Samstar777/Edge-Cleanup-Script/README.md

 - This script does not update Microsoft Edge; it only cleans up older versions.
 - Requires administrative privileges to execute.
-- Assumes that the latest version is correctly identified based on lexicographical sorting.

 ## Contributing